 There are many things one can say about traveling.
 It will however – in monetary terms – not make you richer.
 Of course, traveling can be an enriching venture through the experiences you come across.
 It should therefore not immediately be banned from one’s quest to frugality!
 It is however possible to return home with a backpack full of nice memories and still some money in your bank account.
-In this article, I will share some practical advice.
+In this article, I will share some practical advice for cheap travel.

 Travelling via plane